 210. Electronic communication of electoral matter

-(1) If this Act provides for electoral matter to be transmitted by post but it is impracticable to transmit the matter by post without undue delay, the matter may be transmitted by electronic means.
+(1) If this Act provides for electoral matter to be transmitted by post, the matter may be transmitted by electronic means if it is practicable to do so.

 (2) Communications under this Act between officers may be transmitted by electronic means in any case.

 [Section 210 inserted by No. 36 of 2000 s.
-71.]
+71; amended by No. 64 of 2006 s.
+51.]

 211. A person unable to write may make his mark